Why should you think about changing course towards a product-led growth strategy?

 - Miro: Miro is a visual collaboration platform with a freemium offering.
 It includes unlimited users and integrations with other tools like Slack.
-The paywall kicks in if you want to use 3 or more editable boards.
+The paywall kicks in if you want to use three or more editable boards.

-- Bonsai: A freelancer's all-in-one product suite that offers new users a 14-day free trial.
+- Bonsai: A freelancer's all-in-one product suite offers new users a 14-day free trial.
 During the two weeks, you'll have access to all of Bonsai's features, allowing you to experience the platform's full potential.
 After the trial, you can choose from 3 different pricing plans to continue using the product.

 With features driving demand, you can attract PLG leads who will start using your product and monetize your high-value customers as they ramp up their usage.

 And you can forget about traditional cost-plus pricing models.
 Product-led companies are about providing and receiving value, something your sales reps might gloss over in traditional sales cycles.

 "It's in your best interest to drive as much product engagement and collaboration as possible since it'll ultimately benefit you in the long run," says Kyle Poyar.